-24\$-244.
-A respondent who is prohibited for life under the Measure, or deposed under the previous Ecclesiastical Jurisdiction Measure 1963, may apply to have nullified that particular penalty, censure or deprivation.
+237. A respondent who is prohibited for life under the Measure, or who has been subject to a censure of deprivation and disqualification or deposed under the previous Ecclesiastical Jurisdiction Measure 1963, may apply to have nullified that particular penalty, censure or deprivation.

-244.245.
-The only grounds under the Measure on which the respondent may apply are that new evidence has come to light affecting the facts on which the prohibition or deposition was based, or that the proper legal procedure leading to the prohibition or deposition was not followed.
+238. The only grounds under the Measure on which the respondent may apply are that new evidence has come to light affecting the facts on which the prohibition or deposition was based, or that the proper legal procedure leading to the prohibition or deposition was not followed.

-245.246.
-An application by a priest or deacon is made to the archbishop.
+239. An application by a priest or deacon is made to the archbishop.
 The application should be in writing and state the reasons why it is made.
 It should also state how and when the respondent became aware of the new evidence or discovered that the proper legal procedure may not have been followed.
 The application should be made promptly once the respondent realises there are grounds to make it.

-245.247.
-If there is new evidence it should be submitted with the application (whether in the form of signed witness statements, photographs, audio or other material).
+240. If there is new evidence it should be submitted with the application (whether in the form of signed witness statements, photographs, audio or other material).
 The new evidence will only be taken into account if it is credible and could not have been obtained with reasonable diligence for use at the original hearing.

-24.248.
-The archbishop on receiving the application and accompanying evidence may invite any person involved in the original proceedings to make written representations within 21 days.
-A copy of any representations received will be sent by the archbishop to the respondent making the application.
+- 241. The archbishop on receiving the application and accompanying evidence may invite any person involved in the original proceedings to make written representations within 21 days.
+A copy of any representations received will be sent by the archbishop to the respondent making the application. - 242.

-r97(3) r97(4)

-24\$.249.
 The archbishop may decide the application with or without a hearing and, after consulting the Dean of the Arches and Auditor, will declare whether or not the prohibition or deposition is nullified.
-If it is nullified then it is treated as if it had never been imposed.

-240.250.
-The decision by the archbishop on the application for removal of the prohibition for life or deposition is put into writing with reasons, and a copy is sent to the respondent making the application and to the provincial registrar.
+If it is nullified then it is treated as if it had never been imposed. ${s26(2)}$ - 243.
+The decision by the archbishop on the application for removal of the prohibition for life or deposition is put into writing with reasons, and a copy is sent to the respondent making the application and to the provincial r97(4) registrar.